 5 Best Pellet Gun for Squirrels + Buyers Guide

 Pellet guns, also known as “air rifles” are perfect for squirrel hunting.
 They make very little noise, so you and your buddies don’t have to worry about scaring off every other squirrel in the area.
-Plus, it has small enough rounds that they won’t cause too much damage beytond the takedown.
+Plus, it has small enough rounds that they won’t cause too much damage beyond the takedown.
 In my experience, squirrel hunting can’t be done with just any old air rifle.
 In fact, most pellet guns sold off the rack don’t pack the required 10 foot-pounds of energy needed for a clean kill.
 That’s why I’ve put together a list of the 5 best pellet gun for squirrel hunting to save you the effort of trial and error.
 But before we get into it let me tell you how I made this list and give you a bit more context on the types of pellet guns.

 How I Chose the Best Pellet Guns